 Previously Andy was a Founder and Chief System Architect at Sun Microsystems, where most recently he was responsible for industry standard server architecture.
 Andy was also a Founder and President of Granite Systems, a Gigabit Ethernet startup acquired by Cisco Systems in 1996.
 From 1996 until 2003 Andy served as VP/GM of the Gigabit Systems Business Unit at Cisco that developed the very successful Catalyst 4500 family of switches.
 Andy was also a Founder and President of Kealia, a next generation server company acquired by Sun in 2004.

 Andy received an M.S. in Computer Engineering from Carnegie Mellon University in 1976 and was a Ph.D.
 Student at Stanford University from 1977 until 1982.
+He was co-awarded the prestigious "EY 2015 Entrepreneur of the Year" across National USA.

 Kenneth Duda is a pioneer in high-performance networking software and lead architect of Arista Networks EOS, a stateful modular operating system for all Arista Networks products.
 He is also the co-author of network virtualization specifications including VXLAN with VMware and NVGRE with Microsoft.
 From 2005 to 2008, Ken was also the Acting President of Arista Networks.